The Tonkinese Cat Breed

 Others report that the name was not originally Tonkinese, but was given the name “Tonkanese” in Canada.
 Tonkanese was known as an island in the South Pacific were half-breeds were treated as equals.

-Many do still call the cats Tonkanese and not Tonkinese, making this explanation plausible.
+Many do still call the cats Tonkanese , making this explanation plausible.
 The spelling was only changed when the cats were registered in the United States.

 The rest of the kittens will be Siamese and Burmese.
 If a Siamese cat is crossed with a Burmese cat then all the kittens will be Tonkinese.